Why I Love the Dell XPS 13 (and I’m A Mac User!)

-image of Dell XPS 13I love the Dell XPS 13.
-For me the light weight and small size make it ideal for travel.
-I am able to pop it into my handbag and take off.
+I love the Dell XPS 13.
+For me, the light weight and small size make it ideal for travel.
+I can pop it into my handbag and take off.
 It’s pretty enough to qualify as an accessory (and the platinum color goes with everything).
 And I’m only partially kidding when I say this…

 What do I love about the Dell XPS 13?
 Everything.

-I wasn’t sure how the smaller screen would feel (I am, after all, a “woman of a certain age”, and find myself struggling to see as clearly as I did at 17) but have found myself adjusting to it without issue.
-The touch pad seems perfectly functional, the keys are firm to the touch and responsive.
+I wasn’t sure how the smaller screen would feel (I am, after all, a “woman of a certain age,” and find myself struggling to see as clearly as I did at 17) but have found myself adjusting to it without issue.
+The touch pad seems perfectly functional; the keys are firm to the touch and responsive.
 Is there a down side to this beautiful little machine?
 I haven’t found one yet.
 I would, and do, highly recommend this little computer for anyone who relishes the thought of tossing a light weight but powerful machine into their bag of tricks.
 The aesthetics are just a side benefit.

 image of Dell XPS 13 on desktopOh?
 Did you want the technical details too?